-Flooding from rivers and waterways across the Parish is limited to the area to the east of teh Catchwater Drain.
+Flooding from rivers and waterways across the Neighbourhood area is limited to the area to the east of teh Catchwater Drain.

-However, as illustrated on the adjacent plan (fig xx), there are many areas of the Parish that are at risk from surface water flooding.
+However, as illustrated on the adjacent plan (fig 68), there are many areas of the Neighbourhood area that are at risk from surface water flooding.